 The Company is also subject to commodity price risk arising from price movements for certain commodities included as part of its raw materials.
 The Company manages this commodity price risk in some cases by entering into contracts with adjustable prices.
 The Company periodically uses derivative commodity instruments in the management of this risk.
-The Company estimates that a 10% increase in the market prices of these commodities over the current market prices would cumulatively increase costs during the next 12 months by approximately \$23 million assuming no change in volume.
+The Company estimates that a 10% increase in the market prices of these commodities over the current market prices would cumulatively increase costs during the next 12 months by approximately \$27 million assuming no change in volume.

-In the third quarter of 2012, the Company entered into agreements to hedge a portion of the Company's 2013 aluminum purchases.
-The Company paid a fee for these instruments which will be amortized over the corresponding period of the instruments.
-The Company accounts for its aluminum hedges on a mark-to-market basis with any expense or income being reflected as an adjustment to cost of sales.
+In the third quarter of 2012, the Company entered into agreements to hedge a portion of the Company's 2013 commodity purchases.
+The Company paid fees for these instruments which were amortized over the corresponding period of the instrument.
+The Company accounts for commodity hedges on a mark-tomarket basis with any expense or income being reflected as an adjustment to cost of sales or selling, delivery and administrative ("S,D&A") expenses.
+The agreements expired in 2013 and there were no outstanding commodity agreements as of December 29, 2013.